sikessle/subvis/README.md

   - **build**: Created on build, binaries, Doxygen doc(created by Make)
   - **test**: Unit tests
   - **objs**: Object files with 3D models to test

+# Usage

+## Edit Mode

+To edit a mesh point:

+1. Activate edit mode.
+2. Double click on any point.
+3. It got selected if it is red
+4. Move around with CTRL+Left Click / CTRL+Both Mouse Buttons
+5. Double click anywhere else to apply changes to mesh

 # Documentation